push-protocol/embed-demo-app/README.md

 or any component with the ID ***sdk-trigger-id*** or any ***ID*** but it has to be the same as that passed to the
 ***targetID*** passed to the `init()` (see below)

-After the wallet connect happens in your app flow trigger this.
+After the wallet connect happens in your app flow trigger below code snippet.

 **Note:** you have to have wallet connected and the account value to execute the below code because internally the SDK calls the EPNS get_feeds which needs the account address.

 ```